rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: SVR applies the principles of Support Vector Machines (SVM) to regression, capturing complex patterns in the data.

+**Cost Function**: The cost function used in SVR is the epsilon-insensitive loss function, which only penalizes errors larger than a certain threshold (epsilon).

 **Example**: Forecasting the number of daily security alerts to ensure sufficient staffing for incident response.

 ##### Decision Trees and Random Forests
 **When to Use**: Use decision trees and random forests for non-linear time series forecasting.

 **How It Works**: Decision trees model the data by splitting it into branches based on feature values, while random forests combine multiple decision trees to improve accuracy and robustness.

+**Cost Function**: The cost function used in decision trees is the Mean Squared Error (MSE) between the predicted and actual values.
+Random forests aggregate this cost over multiple trees.

 **Example**: Predicting the number of cyber attacks based on historical data and external factors such as public holidays or major events.